 Figure 6.
-Write Enable for Volatile Status Register Instruction for SPI Mode (left) or QPI Mode (right)
+Write Enable for Volatile Status Register Instruction

 8.2.3 Write Disable (04h)

 The Write Disable instruction (Figure 7) resets the Write Enable Latch (WEL) bit in the Status Register to a 0.
 The Write Disable instruction is entered by driving /CS low, shifting the instruction code "04h" into the DI pin and then driving /CS high.
 Note that the WEL bit is automatically reset after Power-up and upon completion of the Write Status Register, Erase/Program Security Registers, Page Program, Quad Page Program, Sector Erase, Block Erase, Chip Erase and Reset instructions.